Oscarlight/ANN-Model-for-Device-Modeling/README.md

 # ANN model for compact modeling of Thin-TFET
+# (Depreciated, see Pi-NN)

 ## 1. Model Overview